praekelt/seed-scheduler/docs/index.rst

 * Read about the :doc:`Authorization <auth>` requirements.
 * Browse the :doc:`API Documentation <apis>` for the available endpoints and parameters.
-* Read about the :doc:`Integrations <integrations>` this service has with the other Seed Stack services.
 * Learn about what is required when running the service in :doc:`Production <production>`